 Importance of Proper Diet in Oral Hygiene during Orthodontic Treatment

-Your orthodontist will definitely tell you that high-sugar foods and drinks cause your teeth to decay.
-Starchy foods such as French fries and rice also stick to the teeth for a long time and make them decay, but acidic drinks such as soda (i.e., either dietary or regular), sports beverages, and fruit juices are more dangerous.
-If they are used constantly or in large amounts for a short period of time, they can make the enamel fall.
+Everyone will hear this, “high-sugar foods and drinks cause your teeth to decay”.
+Whether it’s by your orthodontist, or a friend.
+It’s true nonetheless.
+Starchy foods such as french fries, rice, and more stick to the teeth for a long period of time.
+Causing decay at rapid times but acidic drinks such as soda (i.e., either dietary or regular), sports beverages, and fruit juices are more dangerous.
+If they used constantly or in large amounts for a short period of time, they may make the enamel fall.

-Saliva is an effective factor in preventing the tooth decay.
-You can make it work to help maintain oral hygiene.
-For saliva to function correctly, it should be given a chance to remove acidic compounds from the mouth, so you should change your eating habits and divide your meals by longer intervals.
+An effective factor in preventing tooth decay is saliva.
+As you can make it work to help maintain oral hygiene.
+For saliva to function correctly, it should be given a chance to remove acidic compounds from the mouth.
+This causes you to change your eating habits, but the results will be great.
+Additionally, divide your meals by longer intervals.
 In regular treatments, patients are advised to eat three main meals and two snacks a day.
 They are also advised to drink lots of water after each meal.
 These tips are meant to give saliva the chance to digest and cleanse the mouth.
 The body is also able to acquire the necessary vitamins and minerals.

 Oral Hygiene FAQ